typed-mxgraph/typed-mxgraph/README.md

 Demo: https://github.com/typed-mxgraph/typed-mxgraph-demo

+### Implementation

+Types have been initially created from mxGraph `4.1.0` by hand (1st hosting repository was [mxgraph-type-definitions]) and progressively updated when new mxgraph versions have been released.

+The mxgraph lib is almost fully covered by types in this project.
+The issues you may encounter are
+* API changes in recent mxgraph have not been reported.
+We haven't decided how we will manage this in the future, so for now, they are updated when user detect issues
+* Function arguments types or 'mandatoriness' may not be accurate: even by reading the JS code, it is sometimes hard to figure out what is the correct type.
+* Historically, we try to avoid `any` and use optional when we don't know.
+* We expect user to provide feedbacks by creating GitHub issues and/or Pull Requests when they notice issue with the types.

-### Progress
+### Implementation Progress

-The definitions currently target mxGraph `4.1.1`.
+The definitions target mxGraph `4.2.2`.
 See the implementation status in the following table.
 - progress: initial support
   - not yet: no support at all
-  - partial: implementation started but some classes/fields/methods are missing
+  - partial: implementation started, but some classes/fields/methods are missing
   - completed: all classes/fields/methods should exist (fill an issue and/or provide a Pull Request if you detect an issue) but
     - TSDoc is not fully accurate
     - some type declaration may be wrong